-Thai Court Dissolves Political Party Who Nominated A Princess For Prime Minister
+Thai Court Dissolves Political Party That Nominated A Princess For Prime Minister

 Before the ruling was announced, police deployed 1,200 officers to the Bangkok court for security, and the Metropolitan Police Bureau banned public gatherings in the area.

-Preechapol Pongpanich, the opposition party's leader, spoke to reporters outside of the court after the announcement came and as supporters cried.
+Preechapol Pongpanich, the opposition party's leader, spoke to reporters outside the court after the announcement came and as supporters cried.
 "No matter what status we're in, we'll do something good for the country," he said.

 The political party includes members who have remained loyal to former Prime Ministers Thaksin Shinawatra and his sister, Yingluck Shinawatra.
 Both were deposed in military coups and faced corruption charges before fleeing the country to avoid prison sentences, insisting that the proceedings were politically motivated.

-The army said that Thaksin's disrespect for the throne, in addition to his abuse of power, led to his ousting.
+The army said that Thaksin's disrespect for the throne, in addition to his abuse of power, led to his ouster.

 The Constitutional Court is one of Thailand's most conservative institutions and has frequently ruled in favor of the country's generals and against Thaksin and his allies, the AP notes.